lucianopereira86/NetCore-XUnit/README.md

 ## Objective

-In this guide you will learn how to program automated tests in a .Net Core Web API by using [xUnit](https://docs.microsoft.com/pt-br/dotnet/core/testing/unit-testing-with-dotnet-test).
+In this guide you will learn how to program automated tests in a .Net Core Web API by using [xUnit](https://docs.microsoft.com/pt-br/dotnet/core/testing/unit-testing-with-dotnet-test) with TDD structure.
+All the tests were made by using [Visual Studio 2017 v15](https://docs.microsoft.com/pt-br/visualstudio/releasenotes/vs2017-relnotes-v15.0).

 ## Behind The Code